George Nader: Early life

 Nader was born in Pasadena, California, the son of Alice (née Scott), who was from Kansas, and George Garfield Nader, who was from Illinois.
 His father was of Lebanese descent.
 He earned his Bachelor of Arts in theater arts at Occidental College.

 During World War II, he served in the U.S. Navy as a communications officer in the Pacific Theater from 1943 to 1946.

+Career

 Early career

 Nader began his acting career in 1950.
 He appeared in several productions at the Pasadena Playhouse over four years, which led to a number of bit parts in films.
 He was in Rustlers on Horseback (1950) for Republic Pictures while also appearing on stage in Summer and Smoke at the Pasadena Playhouse.

 He had small parts in You're in the Navy Now (1951), The Prowler (1951), Take Care of My Little Girl (1951), The Desert Fox: The Story of Rommel (1951), and Two Tickets to Broadway (1951).
 He had a bigger part in a Tim Holt Western, Overland Telegraph (1951), and a drama, Monsoon (1952).
 He was going to star in a film called GI Smith, but production was canceled.
 He had unbilled bit roles in the studio films Phone Call from a Stranger (1951) and Down Among the Sheltering Palms (1952).